ScriptBasic/WinPBX/docs/CBSTR Class.md

 #### <a name="OperatorLet"></a>Operator Let

-Assigns a string to the CWSTR.
+Assigns a string to the CBSTR.

 ```
 OPERATOR LET (BYREF wszStr AS CONST WSTRING)